Comparison

 - Which should a solo technical founder pick?

-- If you live in Claude Code, Corply turns incorporation into one command with human review at the filing step.
+- If you live in Claude Code, Corply turns incorporation into a stateful conversation with human review at the filing step.
 If you're already deep in a lawyer-led process, Clerky slots into that workflow well.

 This page is general education, not legal or tax advice, and reading it does not create an attorney–client relationship.
 Corply is operated by 0Lumen Labs Corp., is not a law firm, and routes questions that need individualized judgment to licensed professionals.
-Rules and fees change — verify current requirements with the State of Delaware, the IRS, or your counsel.
+Rules and fees change, so verify current requirements with the State of Delaware, the IRS, or your counsel.